syslog-ng/syslog-ng.github.io/doc/_admin-guide/110_Template_and_rewrite/001_Modifying_messages/008_Custom_SDATA_fields.md

 ### Example: Rewriting custom SDATA fields

-The following example sets the sequence ID field of the RFC5424-formatted (IETF-syslog) messages to a fixed value.
+The following example sets the sequence ID field of the RFC-5424 formatted (IETF-syslog) messages to a fixed value.
 This field is a predefined SDATA field with a reserved SD-ID, therefore its name does not contain the @ character.